-Writing a legal resume or attorney resume is tough.
-Writing the best attorney resume to land a top corporate counsel role is even tougher.
-The job search market for corporate counsels is even more competitive and tough to break into than traditional law firm environments.
-In a resume today, there needs to be a careful delineation between real world application of law and the nuances of the different skills in law firm roles vs. corporate counsel roles, including transactional work vs. litigation.
+As an attorney resume writer (and former practicing attorney for 12 years), I spend a lot of time educating the legal community on just how different the legal resume is now in the digital age.
+The methods we were taught in law school are very outdated (from the font, to the formatting, to the laundry list of bullet points).
+Writing a legal resume to land a top corporate counsel role is even tougher.
+The job search market for corporate counsels is more competitive and harder to break into than traditional law firm environments.
+There needs to be a careful delineation between real world application of law and the nuances of the different skills in law firm roles vs. corporate counsel roles, including transactional work vs. litigation.
 This is where a legal resume writer can step in to help market you in a more strategic way.

 An informative article I have written on this topic can be found in the HuffPost: The 3 Reasons Why My Law Degree Has Made Me a Better Entrepreneur